 - You are currently a DXA operator who has not undertaken formal training or who is seeking an advanced update of their work practices.

 - You are a medical specialist, or specialist registrar in training, with responsibility for bone density testing and are seeking deeper knowledge of the technological and quality assurance aspects of bone densitometry measurements and reporting.

-- Participants are provided with the course handbook prior to the commencement of the course and are required to read through all the material before they attend the lecture series.
+- Participants are provided with extensive online course material prior to the commencement of the course and are required to read through all the material before they attend the lecture series.

-- Participants then attend a two day lecture & workshop series, which will include a number of interactive sessions.
+- Participants then attend a two-day lecture & workshop series, which includes interactive sessions allowing use of manufacturer specific DXA software.

 - Additional online material is provided after the course.